How to Make a Simple Hawaiian Loco Moco Recipe at Home

 What’s a typical Hawaiian breakfast?

 A traditional Hawaiian breakfast usually includes some sort of meat, egg, and rice combo.
 Portuguese sausage and Spam are popular breakfast meats that are included in a lot of local Hawaiian recipes.
+A sunny side up egg or a fried egg with rice and protein is very common.

 What are some other traditional Hawaiian food recipes worth checking out?